 Follow Speeding Laws

-Speeding was a contributing factor in 26 percent of all fatal crashes in 2017, with 37,133 lives lost that year, according to the National Highway Traffic Safety Administration.
-Unfortunately, speeding has been involved in about one-third of all motor vehicle crash fatalities for more than two decades.
+Speeding was a contributing factor in 26% of all fatal crashes in 2018, killing 9,378 people, an average of over 25 per day.
+From 2015-2019, 15,510 teen drivers ages 16-19 were involved in fatal motor vehicle crashes, with more than one-third of those crashes involving speeding.
 Speeding, or going too fast for road conditions, is a reckless behavior known to increase the likelihood of injury or death if a crash occurs, especially for newly licensed teens.
 Following speeding laws can help keep teen drivers safe.

 Since the repeal of the National Maximum Speed Limit in 1995, states determine their own speeding laws to set speed limits on their roadways.
 In many states, maximum speeds vary depending on: